ric9176/CV/README.md

 #### Founder of English Tutors Live (2013 to 2016)

 [EnglishTutorsLive](www.englishtutorslive.com) is an online English learning community that connects teachers and students looking for intensive and dynamic Skype English classes.
-Founder of the project, designed and implemented the ongoing web marketing plan based on knowledge of SEO copywriting and content optimization.
-Continuing to oversee and manage the growth of the online community and business direction.
+Founder of the project, designed and implemented the  web marketing plan based on knowledge of SEO copywriting and content optimization in addition to all technical tasks.
+I oversaw and managed the growth of the online community and business direction while in operation.

 #### Website Growth - Web Design & Internet Marketing Firm (2013 to 2015 - Los Angeles)